irinatu17/MyCookBook/README.md

 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) was used to create all wireframes for the project.

-Wireframes for both desktop and mobile devices can be found [here] ().
+Wireframes for both desktop and mobile devices can be found here.
 ---

 ## Features